IMAC-ORG/imac-judge-app/scripts/README.md

 ```
 <br>

-6. Once the script is complete and the system is rebooted it will take about 2min for AeroJudge to start, then you should be able to browse to **http://rPI-IP:8080** form you PC.
-Or if your screen is connected you should see AeroJudge loaded.
+6. Once the script is complete and the system is rebooted it will take about 2min for AeroJudge to start, then you should be able to browse to **http://rPI-IP:8080** from your PC or if your screen is connected, you should see AeroJudge loaded.
 <br>
 <br>

-# SA-rPI-Score Setup From Pre Build SD.
+# Aerojudge Setup From Pre Built SD

 1. Using the Raspberry Pi Imager write the Raspberry Pi OS (32-bit) to the SD card.
    <br>